Register for Online Training

 – Debi Neat, Safe and Drug Free School Trainer, Phoenix Union High School District

-The training program offers a comprehensive approach for individuals planning to offer MPOWRDmeetings within their facilities.
-Redefining addiction, developing unconditional support standards, creating new strategies in teen empowerment, defining confidentiality factors, working on assessments, simplifying the steps, working through trust issues, and ultimately teaching teens to be “present” for each other, are several of the key components which will be emphasized during the presentation and breakout sessions.
+The training program offers a comprehensive approach for individuals planning to offer MPOWRD meetings within their facilities.
+Redefining personal empowerment, developing unconditional support, creating new strategies in teen empowerment, defining confidentiality factors, working through trust issues, and ultimately teaching teens to be “present” for each other, are several of the key components which will be emphasized during the breakout sessions.

-Facilitators working with health provider communities and state supported juvenile corrections agencies utilize a curriculum program that enhances the content, through the series: STEPS, CHALLENGES, and Msquared (furthering the processing of information through developing a personal perspective in these supplementary workbooks).
+Facilitators working with schools, health provider communities and state supported juvenile corrections agencies may also choose to utilize a curriculum program that supports the meeting content, through the series: STEPS, CHALLENGES, and M-Squared, supplementary journal booklets available to schools.